Who it is for:

 There’s no need to get a doctor’s prescription if you’re purchasing OTC medication.
 You can get them directly on DA Marketplace, with free delivery to your home.

-You’ll be able to video-call a GP on the Doctor Anywhere app if you’re in Indonesia, Malaysia, Philippines, Thailand and Vietnam.
+You’ll be able to video-call a GP on the Doctor Anywhere app if you’re in Malaysia, Philippines, and Thailand.
 All you need to do is open the same DA app and click on ‘Consult a GP’.